servanh/doublyLinkedList/README.md

  and compile with java and run.
 Once prompted for the the file name, input file name that is in project directory.

+ To understand format of input simply read sample inputs "InputFile_DoublyLinkedList.txt" for DoublyLinkedList and so on for Queue and Stack.

  A command line user interface has to be provided as follows:
  	“Enter your input file name:”
  	 “Display the input before:” /* display the input integers following a statement */